 In my opinion, the best way to serve peach cobbler is warm with a dollop of vanilla ice cream.
 However, it is amazingly delicious served on its own.

 Have any comments, questions, or other ideas about the Easy Peach Cobbler made with Canned Peaches?
 Please share them in the comments below!

 Easy Peach Cobbler

-- Grab the bowl that contains the flour mixture and whisk in the milk until the mixture is smooth and pour over the peaches in the baking pan.
+- Grab the bowl that contains the flour mixture and whisk in the 1 cup milk until the mixture is fully combined.
+Slowly pour the milk mixture evenly over the peaches in the baking pan.

-- Place into the preheated oven and bake for 25 to 30 minutes, until the top is golden brown.
+- Place the baking dish into the preheated oven and bake for 25 to 35 minutes, until the top is golden brown and bubbly.

-- Allow the peach cobbler to cool in the pan for about 5 minutes and serve with a scoop of your favorite ice cream, whipped topping, or by itself.
-Store in the fridge for up to 5 days.
+- Carefully remove from the oven and allow the peach cobbler to cool in the pan for about 5 minutes before serving.
+Enjoy warm with a scoop of your favorite ice cream, whipped topping, or by itself.